 - Use the stairs instead of the escalator or elevator.

-- Get off the bus several stops early and walk the rest of the way to your destination.
+- Get off the bus or subway a few stops early and walk the rest of the way to where you’re going.

 - Form a walking club with friends.

-- Wear a pedometer every day to try to increase your daily steps.
+- Wear a pedometer (a device that tracks your steps) or use a fitness tracker such as a Fitbit® every day to try to increase your daily steps.

 Memorial Sloan Kettering (MSK) Resources